 To recover data from your Toshiba hard drive, we’re going to use data recovery tools.
 Data recovery tools can scan your drive for recoverable data and retrieve it for you.
 You can even use them to recover data from hard drives that no longer boot.
 The two recovery tools we’ll focus on are Disk Drill and Windows File Recovery.

-Disk Drill for Windows
+Option A: Disk Drill for Windows

 Disk Drill is a reliable recovery tool that’s trusted by consumers and businesses.
 It has a streamlined interface that makes it easy to use and a proven track record of successful recoveries, making it the preferred choice for many.
 It’s super versatile and even supports recovery from formatted drives.